and their stories /28

 Historically, the street is fascinating, and the lives of original residents are even more so as we will discover.
 The region, located in the territory of New France, was part of many concessions granted by King Louis XIV.

-More specifically, in the 1660s today’s Columbia Avenue was part of Fief St-Joseph (patron Saint of Canada), a 200-arpent track of land owned by la Congrégation des Hospitalières de Saint-Joseph.
-The Congrégation still has a religious presence in Montreal with their Maison Générale located on avenue des Pins ouest.
+More specifically, in the 1660s today’s Columbia Avenue was part of Fief Saint-Joseph (the patron Saint of Canada), a 200-arpent track of land owned by la Congrégation des Hospitalières de Saint-Joseph.
+The Congrégation still has a religious presence in Montreal with their Maison Générale located on avenue des Pins.

 With that piece of history behind us, let’s fast-forward 200 years and examine how this portion of land became incorporated into the City of Westmount.